 The university provides and accommodates many programs for children and youth as part of and related to its academic programs and is dedicated to providing a safe environment for all participants.
 Faculty, staff, students, student employees, graduate teaching fellows, and volunteers are expected to hold themselves to the highest standards of conduct when interacting with minors.
 The university recognizes both its institutional and legal obligations to ensure the safety and wellbeing of minor children that are on campus, in university facilities, participating in university-sponsored events, or involved with university affiliated individuals.

-The university’s Protection of Minors Policy establishes clear guidelines and standards for youth programs on campus.
+The university’s Protection of Minors Policy establishes clear guidelines and standards for UO youth programs.
 Required actions, tools and resources for achieving compliance are provided below.

 What is a Youth Program?